YosefLab/TRAPeS/README.md

 -bases : Number of bases from the V and the J segments that will be used as the initial template for the reconstruction.
 Default is min(length(V), length(J)). <br />

 -lowQ	 : By default, the putative CDR3-originating reads are identified as unmapped reads whose mate is aligned to the V/J/C segments.
 However, those reads can by chance be mapped to other places in the genome (usually low quality mapping).
 By including the –lowQ tag the set of CDR3-origintating reads will also include the reads that map to other places in the genome.
 We recommend using this tag. <br />

+-top: Rank all the V-J pairs based on the number of mapped reads, and reconstruct only the top X number of V-J pairs.
+Default: reconstruct all V-J pairs.
+Recommended for very deep libraries or libraries when there are many possible V-J pairing. <br />

+-byExp: Must be used along with the top parameter.
+Rank all the V-J pairs based on the number of mapped reads, but instead of reconstructing only the top X number of V-J pairs, randomly choose 2 V-J pairs with the same rank (same number of mapped reads) and reconstruct them.
+Then TRAPeS will move on to the next rank until the number of V-J pairs specified with top has been reconstructed.
+Default: off. <br />

+-readOverlap: Consider only reads with that number of bases overlapping V/J/C segments as mapped reads.
+Default: 1.
+Note: This parameter is still being tested <br />

 <br />

 **Paths to other software:** <br />